TIY-1511/strings_fixnums/README.md

 Ask the user for 5 numbers and show the sum at the end

 ## Problem 2
-Ask the user for a word, then display if the length of the work is even or odd
+Ask the user for a word, then display if the length of the word is even or odd

 ## Problem 3
 Ask the user for 5 numbers